Moutier: History

 In 1950, Moutier became a city and a number of construction projects followed.
 A swimming pool opened in that same year.
 In 1955 a second primary school opened along with a new building for the secondary school.
 A new train station opened in 1961.
 In 1962 the old secondary school was converted into a town hall.
 A primary school in Chantemerle opened in 1973 and a new district hospital was built in 1976.
 There are two museums in town, the villa Bechler with the Jurassic Museum of Arts and the villa Junker with the Museum of Automatic Lathes.

 Politically, the issue of Jura separatism is a major issue in Moutier.
 In 1974, a plebiscite voted to remain part of Bern by a margin of only 70 votes.
 This led to acts of vandalism on 16 March 1974 and on 7 September 1975 an armed standoff at the Hôtel de la Gare which was broken up by an elite team of Bernese police on the following day.
 Two other plebiscites also came down on the side of remaining in the Canton of Bern, including one in 1998 which passed with a thin majority of 41 votes.
 In 2013, a third plebiscite ended with the majority of residents choosing to remain in Bern, though a majority of residents of Moutier wanted to join Jura.
 On 18 June 2017, the municipality held a referendum, asking citizens 'Do you want the city of Moutier to belong to the Republic and Canton of Jura?'
 The result of the referendum was 51.7% of the citizenry voting in favour of Moutier joining the Canton of Jura.
 The vote has since been declared invalid.

 On 28 March 2021, a repeated referendum saw 54.9% of Moutier voters once again vote in favour of seceding from Bern to join Jura.
 The process was declared valid, and as such, the transfer process began and is expected to take around 5 years.
-It is likely to become part of the Delémont District in Jura once the transfer is complete.
+A fourth district for Moutier will be created in the Canton of Jura once the transfer is complete.